-The Offshore Voluntary Disclosure Program (OVDP) is a program specifically designed for taxpayers with exposure to potential criminal liability and/or substantial civil penalties due to a willful failure to report foreign financial assets and pay all tax due in respect of those assets.
+The Offshore Voluntary Disclosure Program (OVDP) is a relief program designed with taxpayers who have willfully failed to report foreign financial assets and pay taxes upon them.

 In practice, OVDP is an IRS tax amnesty program.
 It provides taxpayers with: